chinamike65/hugo-tuolesi/content/book2/book2en.md

 Buddhism now includes Tibetan Buddhism, Chinese Buddhism, and Southern Buddhism.

-All the inheritances of Tibetan Buddhism in these three sects have been preserved relatively intact from the Buddha Shakyamuni to the present, and the transmission lineage has not been broken.
+All the inheritances of Tibetan Buddhism in these three schools have been preserved relatively intact from the Buddha Shakyamuni to the present, and the transmission lineage has not been broken.

 Every scripture has a lineage, a lineage of empowerment, a lineage of sermons, and a lineage of oral transmission.